Life as a Civil Engineer and a globetrotter

 As a result of the exciting stories told by his parents – who lived abroad for years – Wouter felt drawn to international challenges.
 He completed his Bachelor assignment at the University of Surinam.
 “After my Surinamese experience, I’d gotten a taste, so I joined a study trip to India and was determined to complete my Master’s thesis abroad as well.
 Such experiences are possible because of the international character of the Civil Engineering study, and I got a very interesting assignment in Zimbabwe.
 After my graduation, I was sure: I wanted a job abroad.
 Since there is a high demand for Civil Engineers, this worked out well for me at Royal HaskoningDHV,” Wouter says.

-After a year with Royal HaskoningDHV, Wouter moved to Nigeria for the duration of a year in 2008.
+After a year with Royal HaskoningDHV, Wouter moved to Nigeria for the duration of a year.
 While he was there, he held the position of Assistant Resident Engineer and Coastal Engineer at one of the largest land reclamation projects in Africa.
 After this, he returned to the Netherlands to work for the same company as Assistant Project Manager on the ‘Ruimte voor de Rivier’ (Room for River) projects.
-“Other countries continued to attract me, so after a while, I made the switch to Jakarta, Indonesia in February 2011 and started to work as Project Manager on several river and coastal protection projects.
+“Other countries continued to attract me, so after a while, I made the switch to Jakarta, Indonesia and started to work as Project Manager on several river and coastal protection projects.
 As often happens, many opportunities and challenges cross your path, and my responsibilities became more and more diverse, including managing a local engineering team and developing new business together with our clients.
-In 2013, I moved to Manila in the Philippines to establish a new branch office and to develop water-related projects.
+I moved to Manila in the Philippines to establish a new branch office and to develop water-related projects.
 Eventually, this grew into my current position as Director Business Development Water for the Asia-Pacific region for the Business Line Water.
 I’m still perfectly happy here and know that, in time, a next country will present its own interesting challenges again.
 That way, you’ll never get bored,” Wouter smiles.

 So what does a Civil Engineer actually do?